 Meanwhile, the ‘other’ Schiaparelli, that of the ExoMars 2016 mission, is getting ready – along with the Trace Gas Orbiter – to leave Europe for its launch site in Kazakhstan.
 They are due for launch on a Russian Proton rocket in March 2016, arriving at the Red Planet in October.

 While Schiaparelli will demonstrate technologies for Europe to land on Mars, the orbiter will take a detailed inventory of Mars’ trace gases.
 Although present in the atmosphere only in very small quantities, these gases, including methane, imply a current source and therefore could be linked to present-day geological or biological activity.

-Schiaparelli is a large impact basin about 460 km in diameter located in the eastern Terra Meridiani region of the equator of Mars.
-The centre of the basin lies at about 3°S/17°E and is named after the Italian astronomer Giovanni Schiaparelli (1835–1910).
+Schiaparelli is a large impact basin about 460 km (290 mi) in diameter located in the eastern Terra Meridiani region of the equator of Mars.
+The center of the basin lies at about 3°S/17°E and is named after the Italian astronomer Giovanni Schiaparelli (1835–1910).
 Although he also studied Mercury and Venus, he is best known for his observations of the Red Planet.

 Schiaparelli in context

 During the ‘Great Opposition’ of 1877, when Mars passed close to Earth, Schiaparelli mapped the planet, perceiving a number of straight dark lines across the red surface.
 He assumed that these were natural water-filled channels and used the equivalent Italian word, ‘canali’.

 However, other astronomers thought he meant canals, meaning artificial irrigation and transportation routes, which led to a few astronomers, and a large number of the general public, believing that they had been created by intelligent Martians.